jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "That's so," answered Susan meekly.

-"I went once to see a preacher, and ask him to get us <p class="pagenum">Begin page 81</p> somethin' to do," said Sally.
+"I went once to see a preacher, and ask him to get us <hr><p class="pagenum">Page 81</p> somethin' to do," said Sally.
 "It wasn't long after we come to town, and before we'd begun sewin' on Sunday, so I went Sunday afternoon.
 He was a real nice man, always shook hands with both hands, and had an awful affectionate manner, and I thought he'd be the very one to help us.
 Well, he said he was sorry we were so bad off, though he guessed there was others worse off than us; for that was before our good clo'es wore out, and I looked pretty nice.
 Then he told me how many people in his congregation were in want of somethin' to do; and said we ought to be thankful for any kind of a job, no matter how little it paid."

 "Well, I don't know about that," said Susan.